kevbrain/apicastsix/doc/configuration.md

 Gateway needs configuation in order to work.
 It needs it to determine service configuration, hostname, etc.

-Gateway can load the configuration from file, API or write it through management API.
+Gateway can load the configuration from file, API or write it through management API (for debugging purposes).

 ## Configuration loading